ciastron/cloudyrion_venv_JMN/progress.md

 @nuri4444

-TODO: Ask Reza: should we have permission to create IAM user (for K8S admin user)

-The next steps:
+The next steps are:
-- Check permissions on AWS account
-- Deploy other dockers (try with Juice-Shop) on EKS or K8S service
+- Check permissions on AWS account in order to deploy EKS cluster.
+In particular, we need to check if we need permissions to create an IAM user that we will use later to deploy the cluster.
+Side note:
+- Deploy other dockers (e.g., Juice-Shop) on a Kubernetes Cluster.
+Dig down about: is it a *port* problem?
+For instance, Juice-Shop run on port 3000.
+Another approch we could follow is to install the docker locally and then, in the yml file specifying to get that resource locally.